Triton Cafe, Regent's Place's most sustainable cafe, is now open on Triton Street.

 - Free range British eggs, organic milk and plant-based alternatives

 Alongside the responsibility-led menu, the cafe boasts a stylish interior all created using low-impact material choices and repurposed furniture.
-Some of the finishes include tabletops made from recycled TV screens and waste ceramics, 95% recycled paint throughout and seat tops made from recycled yoghurt pots and more.
+Some of the finishes include tabletops made from recycled TV screens and waste ceramics, seat tops made from recycled yoghurt pots and more.

 The Triton Cafe will become an indoor events hub with a range of activities from workshops and creative classes, to fitness sessions, talks and more, launching in January 2020.